Swainson's hawk: Range and migration

 30 birds were fitted with satellite tracking devices to produce this map.
 Incomplete: the birds also pass through Ecuador.

 Small populations winter in southeastern Florida and along the Texas coast, probably having failed to find the way south around the Gulf of Mexico.
 Individuals reported north of these areas in winter (for example, on Christmas Bird Counts) are almost invariably misidentified buteos of other species.
 Swainson's hawks mostly winter on the pampas of South America in Argentina, Uruguay, and southern Brazil.
 The populations of Swainson's hawks breeding in California's Central Valley also winter in western Mexico and central America.

-The Swainson's hawk is the second longest migrant of any North American raptor, after arctic nesting Peregrine falcons.
+Swainson's hawk is the second longest migrant of any North American raptor, after arctic nesting Peregrine falcons.
 The flight from breeding ground to South American pampas in southern Brazil or Argentina can be as long as 7100 mi.
 Each migration can last at least two months.

 They leave the breeding grounds from August to October.
 Fall migration begins each clear day on which a wind blows in the general direction of travel.
 Birds gain altitude by soaring in circles on a rising thermal and then set their wings and close their tails as they glide, slowly losing altitude until they find another thermal and rise with it.
 Thus, waves and small groups are strung out across the sky.

 The birds gradually head southwards toward Central America where virtually the entire population funnels through the Isthmus of Panama.
 Concentrations over locations like Ancon Hill, Balboa, and Panama City are spectacular.
 In the Andes, it migrates along a narrow corridor and rarely strays off course; for example, it was only recorded in the Serranía de las Quinchas of Colombia – just 100 km or so off its usual migration route – in 2000/2001.